eljojo/faircamp-fork/src/manual/reference/09 Localization.md

 ## Unsupported languages

+If you are eager to use faircamp with a not yet supported language, you can easily help to make it happen: Open the [english locale](https://codeberg.org/simonrepp/faircamp/src/branch/main/src/locale/en.rs), copy its content and just replace the english translations with the ones in your language.
+Post the results in an [issue](https://codeberg.org/simonrepp/faircamp/issues) or send them to simon@fdpl.io, then we'll wrap up the rest together.
+If you're code/git savvy you can also directly submit a PR.
+Either way, don't worry about making mistakes, I'll help you with the technical details, it's much appreciated.

-With a (for now) unsupported language you can still set a custom language code (which will be used e.g. for the RSS feed metadata) and writing direction (`ltr` or `rtl`).
+Note that even with an unsupported language you can still set a custom language code (which will be used e.g. for the RSS feed metadata) and writing direction (`ltr` or `rtl`).

 ```eno
 # localization